Spatial Mapping

 • Bandpass (nm) – Defines the range of wavelengths.

-Note that the bandpass is defined as the range of wavelengths that exit the optical spectrograph.
-For example, when the spectrograph wavelength is set to 525 nm, a bandpass of 5 nm corresponds to light in the wavelength range 522.5 – 527.5 nm passing through the spectrograph.
+Note that the band pass is the wavelength range that exits the optical spectrograph.
+For example, when the spectrograph wavelength is set to 525 nm, a band pass of 5 nm corresponds to light in the wavelength range 522.5 – 527.5 nm passing through the spectrograph.

-During CL Imaging, it uses a photomultiplier tube (PMT) or diode to measure the CL intensity at each pixel.
+During CL Imaging, a photomultiplier tube (PMT) or diode measures the CL intensity at each pixel.
 The size of the CL signal can change by many orders of magnitude depending on the sample, SEM settings, and spectrometer state.
 Use the Detector Control palette to increase or decrease the sensitivity of the CL system.

 Recipe-driven acquisition of maps (Monarc only)

-GMS software allows you to define, recall, and execute a sequence of maps using the MultiMap palette.
-When the + icon is selected, the software stores the current DigiScan, spectrograph, and detector settings, then defines a sequence of maps.
+DigitalMicrograph software allows you to define, recall, and execute a sequence of maps using the MultiMap palette.
+When the + icon is selected, the software stores the current DigiScan, spectrograph, and detector settings and then defines a sequence of maps.
 The user may name these steps to their liking and save a recipe for recall later.

 Optimizing Maps

-Collecting the highest quality maps depends on many factors, including the sample, microscope setup, and alignment of the systems.
+Collecting the highest-quality maps depends on many factors, including the sample, microscope setup, and system alignment.
 Read below for more information.

 For TEM